jthorniley/pyusb2ax/doc/source/usb2ax.rst

     :param servo_id: The bus ID of the servo to read from.
     :type servo_id: integer
-    :param parameter: The control table point to read.
+    :param parameter: The control table point to write - a value allowed for the attached servo as listed in :ref:`control-tables`.
     :type parameter: string
     :returns: The value in the control table at the specified point
     :rtype: integer